COVID-19 updates from South Essex College

 - Each department has conducted a full risk assessment for return to college and implemented the use of PPE and other equipment.

-We have listened to feedback from students and staff.
-From Monday 2 November, it will be mandatory to wear a face covering in communal areas around the college unless you have a valid reason not to.
+In line with government guidance, everyone must wear a face covering in all areas of the college (including classrooms) unless you have a valid reason not to.
 Thank you.

 We understand that there are some circumstances where students may not be able to wear a face covering.
 The following circumstances are accepted as reasons why someone cannot wear a face covering and is not an exhaustive list: